raghul-pandi/UMD-Mobile-Application-Design/README.md

-# Developing an Information System: Mobile Application for the Department of Transporation, University of Maryland
+# Designing an Information System: Mobile Application for the Department of Transporation, University of Maryland

 ## Introduction: ##